sazemlame/rock-paper-scissor/README.md

 # rock-paper-scissor
-A game of rock, paper, scissor in Javascript console of 5 rounds
+A game of rock, paper, scissor in Javascript console of 5 rounds.

+There are 3 results: win, draw or tie